DisasterMan78/discogs-api-se4-profile/README.md

 Select first profile type to have the Discogs releases

-Heading name is not optional, and ordering is important for the CSS to hide the question on the profile page, and for the
+Heading name is not optional, and ordering and name are important for the CSS to hide the question on the profile page, and for the Javascript to find the hidden ID to build the API request.

 > Add Heading